koyunkyung/archive-uoft/README.md

-# Estimating the Number of Doctoral Degree Holders in the U.S.: A Comparative Analysis Using 2022 ACS Data and Laplace Ratio Estimators
+# Estimating the Number of Doctoral Degree Holders in the US: A Comparative Analysis Using 2022 ACS Data and Laplace Ratio Estimators
 ## Discrepancy Between Estimated and Actual Totals Show Regional Variations in Educational Attainment

 ## Overview